AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

   gnatcov instrument --level=<> <units-of-interest>
     [--dump-trigger=<>] [--dump-channel=<>]

-- :option:`--dump-trigger` selects the execution point at which the output of coverage data should be injected, if any.
-This is ``manual`` by default, leaving to users the responsibility to emit the coverage data as they see fit. ``atexit`` is a typically good choice for native environments.
+:option:`--dump-trigger` and :option:`--dump-channel` select the execution
+point at which the output of coverage data should be injected and the output medium, respectively, with a variety of possibilities to select depending on the runtime environment capabilities.
+This might involve two kinds of

-- When the triggering mechanism isn't ``manual``, :option:`--dump-channel` selects the coverage data output medium.
-This is ``bin-file`` by default, which requests the production of a trace file.
-For runtime environments that wouldn't support this, ``base64-stdout`` is a possible alternative where the trace is emitted as base64 text on standard output through ``Ada.Text_IO``.
-  A trace file can be produced from a capture of the complete output in this case, thanks to a ``gnatcov extract-base64-trace`` command.

-- The :option:`<units-of-interest>` options may only resort to project file facilities, with at least a :option:`-P<project>` option designating the project file name you would pass to :command:`gprbuild` for building the program.

-Note that the instrumentation performed to honor a :option:`dump-trigger` option other than ``manual``, intended to output the coverage data, is of a different kind than the instrumentation performed on units of interest, intended to collect the coverage data in the first place.
-Main units which are not also declared of interest are instrumented only to enable the output of coverage data gathered by the units of interest.
+instrumentation: one on main units to output the coverage data after it has been gathered, and one on the units of interest to collect the coverage data in the first place.

 After instrumentation, building the program using instrumented source is achieved with a :command:`gprbuild` command like::

   gprbuild -P<project> --src-subdirs=gnatcov-instr --implicit-with=gnatcov_rts_full.gpr

-after having set ``GPR_PROJECT_PATH`` to designate the directory where the coverage runtime has been installed if that is not a place where :command:`gprbuild` would search by default (such that the GNAT installation prefix).
+``GPR_PROJECT_PATH`` should be set to designate the directory where the coverage runtime has been installed if that is not a place where :command:`gprbuild` would search by default (such that the GNAT installation prefix).